Sturmflut/sturmflut.github.io/_posts/2015-05-30-my-favourite-ubuntu-touch-apps-may-2015.markdown

 ![GPS Navigation]({{site.url}}/images/2015-05-top-ubuntu-touch-apps/gpsnavigation.jpg)

 The bq Aquaris E4.5 Ubuntu Edition comes with a turn-by-turn GPS navigation app based on Nokia HERE Maps, but all other devices don't.
-So Marcos Costales combined a lot of great things and into one app: free, worldwide, online, OpenStreetMap-based turn-by-turn navigation with all the features you would expect, like voice output.
+So Marcos Costales combined a lot of great things and put them into one app: free, worldwide, online, OpenStreetMap-based turn-by-turn navigation with all the features you would expect, like voice output.
 The version number is at 0.2, but the app already looks incredibly polished and works as expected for many people.